top of page

 In order to register, the applicant must have first been granted a patent in Singapore.
 The Singaporean patent must be in-force at the time of filing a request for registration in Cambodia.
 In addition, the patent must have a filing date on or after February 11, 2003.[29]

-The request for registration of a Singaporean patent must be made to the Department of Industrial Property of the Ministry of Industry and Handicraft, and accompanied by a payment of the filing fee, a certified copy certificate of grant of the Singaporean patent, a certified copy of final specifications, a copy of abstract and a copy of original notarized POA if a local patent agent is appointed.[30]
+The request for registration of a Singaporean patent must be made to the Department of Industrial Property of the Ministry of Industry, Science, Technology and Innovation, and accompanied by a payment of the filing fee, a certified copy certificate of grant of the Singaporean patent, a certified copy of final specifications, a copy of abstract and a copy of original notarized POA if a local patent agent is appointed.[35]
 Although, a certified copy of the Certificate of Grant of Singapore patent is required to be submitted, the Registrar still examines this based on the Patent Law and its related declaration.
-Cambodian translations must be submitted to the Patent Office within six months from the date of filing a request for registration.[31]
-The registration fee and annual fee must be paid within three months from date of Registrar’s notification.[32]
+Cambodian translations must be submitted to the Patent Office within six months from the date of filing a request for registration.[36]
+The registration fee and annual fee must be paid within three months from date of Registrar’s notification.[37]

 Patent rights received under this declaration may not be enforced against any prior rights which already existed before the date of filing a request for registration of Singapore patent in Cambodia.
 A person who has been using or exploiting that patented invention in Cambodia may continue to use or exploit it, even though the Singapore patent was granted by the Cambodia Department of Industrial Property.[33]